• Skip to main content

 • Automate Your Contributions

-You can’t ask, “how should I save for retirement?” without hearing an answer that includes some variation of, “save money in your 401(k).”
+You can’t ask, “How should I save for retirement?” without hearing an answer that includes some variation of, “Save money in your 401(k).”

-That’s for good reason.
 401(k)s give you a tax-advantaged place to save for retirement and because you fund the account with withholdings from your paycheck, it’s a way to automate what you need to contribute to your nest egg.

 Plus, 401(k)s often put free money on the table that’s yours for the taking.
 That’s in the form of an employer match.
 When you can access a 401(k), your employer will usually match anywhere from 1 percent to 6 percent (or more) of whatever you contribute.